Portrait of Maria Portinari: Description

 The black hennin is long, truncated and relatively plain with a transparent veil which falls around the back of her neck, resting briefly on her shoulder.
-Probably it was kept relatively unadorned so as not to distract from the necklace.
-Her costume is mostly black or brown, with a wide but high neckline and white fur lined hems on the sleeves.
+Probably it was kept relatively unadorned to avoid distracting from the necklace.
+Her costume is mostly black or brown, with a wide, high neckline and white fur-lined sleeves.
 Portinari has dark eyes, a strong nose, full lips and a pointed chin.
-Her visible hand, folded in prayer but unrealistically off center, wears what looks like a jeweled ring.
-The dark sleeves of her dress contain red or rouge velvet-like cloth tightened by a white belt.
+Her visible hand, folded in prayer but unrealistically off centre, wears what looks like a jewelled ring.
+The dark sleeves of her dress are made of red or rouge-velvet-like cloth, tightened by a white belt.
 Her hair is shaved back to achieve the high forehead and sculptural look fashionable at the time.